k5iogura/mAPe/README.md

     image file path and GroundTruth file path must have a same basename to map

-3. absolute path list of inference result files for each images written as `FmtDR`
-   `absolute path list of text files` sudch as 'dr.txt'

-4. name list for all categories (id is by strings not but number) of inference as `FmtNM`
+3. name list for all categories (id is by strings not but number) of inference as `FmtNM`
     such as 'coco.names'
     Notice: reject or substitute space charactor in category name to underscore '_'.

+4. directory include inference result files for each classes written as `FmtDR`

 5. name list for ignored categories as `FmtNM` optionally
     such as 'coco.ignores'